Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Abstract

 \section{Abstract}

 We explore existence of invariant metrics with positive intermediate Ricci curvature on closed, low-dimensional cohomogeneity one manifolds.
-For a certain cohomogeneity one $\Spin(4)$-action on $S^3 \times \CP^2$, we construct an invariant metric with positive $4$-intermediate Ricci curvature and show it cannot admit one with positive $3$-intermediate Ricci curvature.
-We establish similar obstructions for several other cohomogeneity one manifolds.
+For a certain cohomogeneity one $\Spin(4)$-action on $S^3 \times \CP^2$, we construct an invariant metric with positive $4^\mathrm{th}$-intermediate Ricci curvature and show it cannot admit an invariant metric with positive $3^\mathrm{rd}$-intermediate Ricci curvature.
+We further establish similar symmetry obstructions to positive curvature for $S^3 \times S^3$, $S^3 \times S^4$, and several families of cohomogeneity one manifolds.